-Yellowstone and Grand Teton National Parks are transformed in mid winter into a wonderland of stunning landscapes and wildlife encounters.
-Using specailly adapted vehicles we will have access to the park at a time of year most do not, ensuring many locations inside Yellowstone we will have to ourselves.
+Yellowstone and Grand Teton National Parks are transformed in mid-winter into a wonderland of stunning landscapes and wildlife encounters.
+Using specially adapted vehicles we will have access to the park at a time of year most do not, ensuring many locations inside Yellowstone we will have to ourselves.

 Beginning in West Yellowstone we will have access into the park via Snowcoach.
-We will be based here for four nights and will spend each full day inside the park exploring geothermal basins, wide open vistas and woodland, capitalising on every landscape and wildlife oppertunity we encounter.
-Geothermal steam covers the landscape in areas creating a deep mist that more often than not, freezes to everything creating specatular hoar frost.
+We will be based here for four nights and will spend each full day inside the park exploring geothermal basins, wide open vistas and woodland, capitalising on every landscape and wildlife opportunity we encounter.
+Geothermal steam covers the landscape in areas creating a deep mist that often freezes to everything creating spectacular hoar frost.
 Even the animals can end up with a thick coating of ice.
 Wildlife such as bison, fox, coyote, wolves, bobcats and birds such as eagles are regularly spotted and fingers crossed we will see many of these.
-We will explore the landscapes and make a one day trip into the Hayden Valley for the best landscapes Yellowstone has to offer with rolling hills and lone trees almost certainly covered in snow.
+We will explore the landscapes and weather permitting, will make a day trip into the Hayden Valley for the best landscapes Yellowstone has to offer with rolling hills and lone trees almost certainly covered in snow.

 From West Yellowstone we move to Gardiner where we will explore the Lamar valley.
 This is the only road in the park that remains open to the public all year round.
-Wildlife again is plantiful here and it is here that we have the greates chances of seeing wolves.
-On previous trips we have observed wolves hunting bison in front of us and watching the bison form defensive circles around their young and even fling the wolves up into the air in self defense.
-We will spend three nights in Gardiner before moving ito the Tetons and down to Jackson Hole.
+Wildlife again is plentiful here and it is here that we have the greatest chances of seeing wolves.
+On previous trips we have observed wolves hunting bison in front of us and watching the bison form defensive circles around their young and even fling the wolves up into the air in self-defence.
+We will spend three nights in Gardiner before moving into the Tetons and down to Jackson Hole.

 The landscapes in the Grand Teton National Park are incredibly spectacular.
 The magnificent mountain range dominates the skyline with wonderful landscapes and more wildlife in front of the spectacular peaks.
-We will visit a number of locations including the famous barns which are rarely visited at this time of year.
+We will visit multiple locations including the famous barns at Mormon Row which are rarely visited at this time of year.
 After a further three nights in Jackson Hole it will be time to depart and head for home.

 Joining me to lead this tour will be Henrik Haaning.
-Henrik, from Denmark is an Olympus Visionarry and is no stranger to the cold having worked multiple seasons in polar regions of Antarctica and the Arctic as an expedition guide.
-Henrik is an ornatholgist by trade and a very talented wildlife photographer with years of experience and travel around the planet.
+Henrik, from Denmark is an Olympus Visionary and is no stranger to the cold having worked multiple seasons in polar regions of Antarctica and the Arctic as an expedition guide.
+Henrik is an ornitholgist by trade and a very talented wildlife photographer with years of experience and travel around the planet.